DavidODonovan/react-dims/README.md

 </a>

 </p>

-React-dims is a dimensions provider for React components, enabling you to make any React component self-aware of it's own width, height, x and y coordinates, by passing them down as props.

-<strong>NOTE: 11 Apr 2021 ~ UPDATED Repo with useReactDims hook</strong>
+<strong>NOTE: 14 Apr 2021 ~ react-dims now exports the 'useDims' hook</strong>

-Added a beta version of new hook which is *much* nicer to use.
-See example in the useReactDims directory.
-This hook will become ReactDims v2.0, when I have tested and refined it.
-Enjoy! 😁
+Using the useDims() hook inside any React JSX element will give you it's width, height, x and y coordinates.
+This is useful for making responsive graphs and charts that are grid/flex items,  For example fully responsive d3.js charts, responsive dashboards, or responsive canvas animations.

-When the component is resized, props are updated, so the component is always aware of what it's own dimensions are.
+When the element/browser window is resized, the hook fires again, making your element continuously aware of what it's own dimensions are.

-Useful for things like getting the current dimensions of components that are housed within a CSS grid, or wrapping a responsive D3 chart so you can resize it dynamically using the new width and height.

 Requires React version 16.8.0 or greater.